CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 ##Who is Code Equality?
 Code Equality is a non-profit with the purpose of educating Malaysian students about coding and Computer Science.
-We hold affordable coding classes, company visits and other events open for all.
+We hold affordable coding classes, company visits and other events that are open for all.

 To find out more about us, check out our <a href="http://codeequality.org/index.html#about">About section</a>
 .